antonagafonov/blockchain_network_simulation.github.io/README.md

     Vanilla JavaScript: The core logic is implemented in a BitcoinSimulator class, which manages all aspects of the blockchain and network.
 It uses a simplified hashing function to demonstrate the principles of Proof of Work.

 Please note that this is an educational tool and not a functional cryptocurrency.
 The cryptographic functions and network logic are simplified to make the concepts visually intuitive and easy to understand.

+If you have benefit from this simulation, can buy me a coffee here: bitcoin:BC1QEU90WULM098NST43RY88H8FM5ZRTGF7PXSYGV6.